 ♦ Transcripts from all post-secondary institutions attended -- UC Davis requires academic records from each college-level institution you have attended.
 You will be instructed to upload scanned copies of your transcripts after you have submitted your online application.

 ♦ Letters of recommendation -- Three letters of recommendation are required.
 They must be submitted electronically by the referee through the online application.
 We do not accept letters in hard copy or sent from a letter service such as Interfolio.
 The online application will automatically notify the referee and provide instructions on how to submit the letter.

 ♦ TOEFL or IELTS score (for nationals of non-English-speaking countries) -- English language testing is required for all applicants whose native language and primary language of instruction is not English.
 UC Davis accepts both the TOEFL and IELTS examinations.
 The minimum score required is 550 on paper-based TOEFL or 80 on internet-based TOEFL, or 7.0 on IELTS.
 TOEFL scores must be sent electronically to institution code 4834.
-IELTS scores may be mailed to the CEE Graduate Coordinator, or you can email your full TRF number to email@example.com.
+IELTS scores must be mailed to the CEE Graduate Coordinator:

 - Deadlines and Admission Schedule